-If any stockholder intends to present a proposal for action at the Company's annual meeting in 2004 and wishes to have such proposal set forth in management's proxy statement, such stockholder must forward the proposal to the Company so that it is received on or before September 17, 2003.
-Proposals should be addressed to the Company at 3697 Mt.
-Diablo Boulevard, Lafayette, California 94549, Attention: Corporate Secretary.
+If any stockholder intends to present a proposal for action at the Company's annual meeting in 2006 and wishes to have such proposal set forth in management's proxy statement, such stockholder must forward the proposal to the Company so that it is received on or before September 2, 2005.
+Proposals should be addressed to the Company at 1340 Treat Blvd., Suite 600, Walnut Creek, CA 94597, Attention: Corporate Secretary.

-The attached proxy card grants the proxy holders discretionary authority to vote on any matter raised at the Annual Meeting.
-If a stockholder intends to submit a proposal at the Company's annual meeting in 2004, which proposal is not intended to be included in the Company's proxy statement and form of proxy relating to that meeting, the stockholder should give appropriate notice no later than December 2, 2003.
-If such a stockholder fails to submit the proposal by such date, the Company will not be required to provide any information about the nature of the proposal in its proxy statement and the proxy holders will be allowed to use their discretionary voting authority if the proposal is raised at the Company's annual meeting in 2004.
+If a stockholder intends to submit a proposal at the Company's annual meeting in 2006, which proposal is not intended to be included in the Company's proxy statement and form of proxy relating to that meeting, the stockholder should give appropriate notice no later than November 16, 2005.
+If such a stockholder fails to submit the proposal by such date, the Company will not be required to provide any information about the nature of the proposal in its proxy statement and the proxy holders will be allowed to use their discretionary voting authority if the proposal is raised at the Company's annual meeting in 2006.

-COST OF SOLICITATION
+MANNER AND COST OF SOLICITATION

+The Board of Directors of Central Garden & Pet Company is sending you this Proxy Statement in connection with its solicitation of proxies for use at the Company's Annual Meeting of Stockholders.
+Certain directors, officers and employees of the Company may solicit proxies on behalf of the Board of Directors by mail, phone, fax or in person.
 All expenses in connection with the solicitation of this proxy, including the charges of brokerage houses and other custodians, nominees or fiduciaries for forwarding documents to stockholders, will be paid by the Company.

-Dated: January 15, 2003.
-By Order of the Board of Directors
+Dated: December 31, 2004 By Order of the Board of Directors